kuper-adrian/yvar/README.md

   answer: 42
 ```

-yvar works with all kinds of text files, e.g. `json`.
+yvar should work with all kinds of text files, e.g. `json`.

+I'm not to sure if this tool has any real-world use cases, but I personally use it in my continuous deployment setup to create environment specific `docker-compose.override.yml` files during builds.

+Also if you have bugs or improvements, feel free to open an issue on GitHub.

 ## Install

 ```
 npm install yvar
 ```
-or if you want to use it globally with `yvar`
+or if you want to use it globally with the `yvar` command
 ```
 npm install -g yvar
 ```